emiliobiz/billy_bulky_ecommerce/models/marts/_marts__docs.md

 - The `marts` layer tables are refreshed on a scheduled basis to ensure that reports reflect the most up-to-date information.
 - Users should be aware of the refresh schedule and data latency when performing time-sensitive analysis.
-- For any questions or concerns regarding the data models, please contact the data team.
+- For any questions or concerns regarding the data models, please contact the data team (aka, Emilio Biz).